 I feel they’re ganging up on me, even Jack.

 “Well, think about it.”
 Mommy states.
-“You don’t want to live a life where your ultimate experiences happen in high school,”
+“You should not want to live a life where your ultimate experiences happen in high school,”

 I want to argue.
 I want Jack on my side.
 I decide to change the subject.